Get Life Insurance to Pass Generational Wealth to Your Heirs

 When the market does well, your cash value grows.

-IULs have a “Floor” that means no losses take effect.
+IULs have a “Floor,” which means no losses take effect.
 You merely won’t accumulate any cash growth that term.

-Compare this to 401ks that can lose money when the market drops, as many have seen in recent months.
+Compare this to 401ks that can lose money when the market drops, as many holders of these accounts have seen in recent months.

 What makes IULs ideal for passing on generational wealth is that they come with a death benefit.

-Started early enough, an IUL can double your money, and lead to a significant death benefit - all tax-free.
+Started early enough, an IUL has the potential to double your money while leaving behind a significant and tax-free death benefit upon your passing.

 Stop the Struggle and Give Your Heirs the Best Chances in Life

-Generational wealth can give your kids the best start for when they reach adulthood.
+Generational wealth can give your kids the best start in life for when they reach adulthood.

-It’s like starting the baseball game on second base, or the swim race at the halfway point.
+It’s like starting a baseball game on second base, or a swim race at the halfway point.

 You can build generational wealth in a variety of ways, eliminate debt, buy a home, or start a business, but those are never guaranteed.

-Life insurance gives your kids the best chances in life, and the death benefit is locked-in as long as the policy remains in-force.
+Life insurance gives your heirs the best chances in life, and the death benefit is locked-in as long as the policy remains in-force.

 No matter what generation you’re in, you have a chance to do something your parents may not have done for you.